Efficient Long-Text Understanding with Short-Text Models: Efficacy of Fusion in Decoder

 \subsection{Ablations of design choices}

 We leverage our controlled experimental setup to further investigate the components of \sled{}.

 \paragraph{Efficacy of the encoder} While \S\ref{subsec:hotpot} shows that \sled{} can fuse separate pieces of information in the decoder, it is not clear to what extent local contextualization is necessary.
 To check whether it is possible for all fusion to occur in the decoder, we finetune \sled{} with a chunk size of $c=1$, such that input tokens do not observe any context in the encoder.
-As can be seen in the leftmost bars in Fig.~\ref{fig:squad}(b) and Fig.~\ref{fig:hotpot}(b), removing local contextualization results in poor performance, illustrating the importance of local contextualization on the encoder side.
+As can be seen in the leftmost bar(s) in Fig.~\ref{fig:squad}(b) and Fig.~\ref{fig:hotpot}(b), removing local contextualization results in poor performance, illustrating the importance of local contextualization.

-\paragraph{Contextualizing chunks with a prefix} As explained, \sled{} does not use global tokens, but instead contextualizes each chunk with a preprended prefix.
-To verify this is indeed necessary, we finetune a \sled{} model that treats the prefix as another chunk and does not prepend it to document chunks.\footnote{We add masked padding after the prefix to ensure chunking of the document remains identical.} The second bar in Fig.~\ref{fig:squad}(b) and Fig.~\ref{fig:hotpot}(b) shows a significant drop in performance for all settings, suggesting the prefix is needed during encoding.
+\paragraph{Contextualizing chunks with a prefix} As explained, \sled{} does not use global tokens, but instead contextualizes each chunk with a prepended prefix.
+To verify its necessity, we finetune a \sled{} model that treats the prefix as another chunk and does not prepend it to document chunks.\footnote{We add masked padding after the prefix to ensure chunking of the document remains identical.} The second bar(s) in Fig.~\ref{fig:squad}(b) and Fig.~\ref{fig:hotpot}(b) shows a significant drop in performance for all settings, suggesting the prefix is needed during encoding.

 As expected, there is practically no difference between the \emph{Ordered} and \emph{Shuffled} settings in Fig.~\ref{fig:squad}(b).
 In contrast, LED$^{\mathcal{L}}$ which is similar in concept (due to the lack of global tokens) shows a significant drop when paragraphs are shuffled.
 This shows the possible effectiveness of the increased receptive field in LED, but only when the gold paragraph is relatively close to the prefix.